What makes something infectious?

 Some diseases are contagious - they spread by contact, Infectious diseases spread by infectious agents - bacteria and viruses for instance.
 Contagious diseases are infectious, but not all infectious diseases are contagious.

 Infectious agents are transmitted from person to person in any of a hundred ways: When a sick person sneezes, tiny particles of water are sprayed into the air, where some may enter other people through the mouth or nose.
 Liquids are effective vectors of disease because microorganisms can live in them more readily that on dry surfaces (generally speaking).
 Infectious medical waste is often (not always) wet.
-The job of the waste manager is to disinfect the waste before final disposal and to keep people from becoming infected from the waste in the meantime.
+One job of the waste manager is to keep people (employees, patients, visitors) from becoming infected from the waste while it is in the facility.

 Microorganisms that cause disease are called pathogens.
 Most microorganisms are not pathogens; they are benign.
 Bacteria are single-cell organisms.
 The cells are similar in many ways to the cells that make up our bodies.
 Some bacteria cause disease.
 Bacteria are susceptible to antibiotics which kill them or stop them from reproducing, and antibiotic materials are widely used in disinfection and sterilization processes.
 Viruses are clumps of genetic material surrounded by a protein coat.
 They are not truly alive in that they don’t eat or use energy.
 Once viruses get inside other cells, they can hijack the cellular processes and cause replication of themselves.
 This causes disease.
 Viruses are not susceptible to antibiotics, but can be denatured or deactivated by high temperatures or harsh chemicals.